How anonymized data could have neutralized Citrix data breaches – and why the medical world remains a popular target

 DataFactory – For structured data (databases, CRM, ERP)

 • Automatic anonymization or pseudonymization – Personal data is immediately made unrecognizable for testing purposes.
+As a result, test environments no longer contain real personal data.

 FileFactory – For unstructured data (documents, emails, images)